vnminin/phyloLSnoDist/README.md

 ## Extended Vignette
 A longer vignette, showing the above code with its intended output, along with replication of select simulation experiments from the manuscript, is available at

+## Other Notes
+The `analysis` directory of this repository contains scratchwork, older versions of code, and unpublished simulation experiments.
+All final code for the manuscript is in the `manuscript` directory.